Frequently Asked Questions

 Can I visit the Media Lab?

 The Media Lab does not offer tours.
 However, if you wish to visit, you should contact specific faculty members to make arrangements to meet with them and their graduate students.
 Research and contact information is available on our website.

 Can I intern at the Media Lab?

-The only internship opportunities at the Media Lab are for MIT undergraduates who participate in Media Lab research through MIT’s Undergraduate Research Opportunities Program (UROP).
+MIT undergraduates can participate in Media Lab research through MIT’s Undergraduate Research Opportunities Program (UROP).